DataDog/hiring-engineers/answers.md

 #Configure postgres to start automatically on OS boot
 systemctl enable postgresql-10
 ```
-You should now be able to become the `postgres` linux user (assuming you have privileged access) and access your postgres instance with the command `psql`.
+We then become the `postgres` linux user and access postgres with the `psql` command.

-Next, let's configure postgres to be reachable by our dd-agent container by creating a datadog postgres user and configuring postgres network settings.
+Next, we configure postgres to be reachable by our dd-agent container by creating a datadog postgres user and configuring postgres network settings.
 In the Datadog web console, navigate on the left to Integrations > Integrations and install the PostgreSQL integration and navigate to the Configuration tab.
 Follow the steps to create a read-only datadog postgres user:

 ```
 create user datadog with password '<machine_generated_password>';
 grant SELECT ON pg_stat_database to datadog;
 ```

-However, the check provided (`psql -h localhost -U datadog postgres -c "select * from pg_stat_database LIMIT(1);"`) won't work since our agent is running within a container, so we'll need to update postgres' host-based authentication configuration in ~postgres/10/data/pg_hba.conf.
-Because our dd-agent container could be provisioned with a range of private IP's, we'll need to allow that range to access our postgres instance by adding this line to the bottom of the file:
+However, the check provided (`psql -h localhost -U datadog postgres -c "select * from pg_stat_database LIMIT(1);"`) won't work since our agent is running within a container, so we'll need to update postgres' host-based authentication configuration in `~postgres/10/data/pg_hba.conf`.
+Because our dd-agent container could be provisioned with a range of private IP's, we'll need to allow that range to access our postgres instance by adding these lines to the bottom of the file:

 ```
 # Connections from dd-agent containers
 host    all             datadog         172.17.0.0/16           md5
+host    all             datadog         ::1/128                 md5
 ```
 This allows inbound postgres connections from the 172.17.0.0/16 space (the subnet Docker uses by default) connecting as the datadog user authenticating with user/pass credentials.